earlyann/earlyann/README.md

 I'm a multi-faceted data professional specializing in Python Programming 🐍, SQL Database Management 🗃️, and Tableau Data Visualization 📊.
 Outside of my day-to-day work, I'm an active Kaggle competitor and an AI research enthusiast.

-🔭 I’m Currently Working On
+🏗 I’m Currently Working On
 - Looking for a job.
 - Kaggle Competitions: Sharpening my data science skills through real-world challenges
 - Building interesting AI applications using Llama2, CodeLlama, OpenAI, and on

 🌱 I’m Currently Learning:
-- AWS: Actively pursuing certification to deepen my cloud computing skills
+- AWS: Actively pursuing certification to strengthen my cloud computing skills
 - AI Agent Development: Exploring applications of AI agents in data analytics

 👯 I’m Looking To Collaborate On
-- Open-Source Python Projects: Particularly those focused on data analytics, machine learning, and AI
+- Open-source Python Projects: Particularly those focused on data analytics, machine learning, and AI
 - Kaggle Competitions: Especially in the areas of Natural Language Processing (NLP) and Computer Vision

 🛠️ Languages and Tools: